Notice of Pre-AIA or AIA Status

 Claims 1, 3, 5, 7-10, 13-17, and 19-20 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

 Independent claims 1, 17, and 19 recite a method, a non-transitory medium, and an apparatus to display products and shipping options.
-With respect to claim 1, claim elements determining multiple product objects, determining a plurality of target product objects supporting a target logistics plan, querying a product object information database, determining respective identification of one or more target logistics plans, aggregating the plurality of target product objects, determining whether the plurality of target objects satisfies one or more conditions, providing a first operation option for adding other product objects, and aggregating the at least one product object with the plurality of target product objects, as drafted, illustrate a series of steps that, under their broadest reasonable interpretation, cover a method of organizing a human activity, such as a commercial or legal interaction, i.e., sales activities.
+With respect to claim 1, claim elements determining multiple product objects, determining a plurality of target product objects supporting a target logistics plan, querying a product object information database, determining respective identification of one or more target logistics plans, separating the multiple product objects into multiple groups, aggregating the plurality of target product objects as a first group, aggregating remaining product objects as a second group, the first area does not overlap the second area and is separated by a dividing line, determining whether the plurality of target objects satisfies one or more conditions, providing a first operation option for adding other product objects, and aggregating the at least one product object with the plurality of target product objects, as drafted, illustrate a series of steps that, under their broadest reasonable interpretation, cover a method of organizing a human activity, such as a commercial or legal interaction, i.e., sales activities.

 Claim 17 recites similar limitations.

-With respect to claim 19, claim elements determining multiple product objects, determining at least one target product object that supports a target logistics plan, querying a product object information database, determining respective identification of one or more target logistics plans, aggregating the at least one target product object, combining a plurality of target objects, determining whether the plurality of target objects satisfies one or more conditions, providing a first operation option for adding other product objects, and aggregating the at least one product object with the plurality of target product objects, as drafted, illustrate a series of steps that, under their broadest reasonable interpretation, cover a method of organizing a human activity, such as a commercial or legal interaction, i.e., sales activities.
+With respect to claim 19, claim elements determining multiple product objects, determining at least one target product object that supports a target logistics plan, querying a product object information database, determining respective identification of one or more target logistics plans, separating the multiple product objects into multiple groups, aggregating the plurality of target product objects as a first group, aggregating remaining product objects as a second group, the first area does not overlap the second area and is separated by a dividing line, determining whether the plurality of target objects satisfies one or more conditions, providing a first operation option for adding other product objects, and aggregating the at least one product object with the plurality of target product objects, as drafted, illustrate a series of steps that, under their broadest reasonable interpretation, cover a method of organizing a human activity, such as a commercial or legal interaction, i.e., sales activities.

 The judicial exception is not integrated into a practical application.
-In particular, claims 1, 17, and 19 recite generating (displaying) a page and displaying the at least one product object with the plurality of target products and claim 17 recites receiving a request.
+In particular, claims 1, 17, and 19 recite generating (displaying) a tab page, displaying product objects in various areas, and displaying the at least one product object with the plurality of target products and claim 17 recites receiving a request.
 These elements are considered to recite insignificant extra-solution activity.
 Further, claim 19 recites one or more processors and memory at a high level of generality, i.e., as generic computer components performing generic computer functions.
 Accordingly, these additional elements do not impose any meaningful limits on the abstract idea.

 Thus, claims 1, 17, and 19 are directed to an abstract idea.